 When you have developed a fair engagement mutually, seek a meeting or a phone call with him.
 This is when you move your purely online relationship to offline.

 From here onwards, keep up the engagement online and offline.

-Social Media Selling has made it very convenient to ensure that we skip the cold calling or legwork of the old days and connect with our prospects in no time at all.
+Social Media Selling has made it very convenient to ensure that we skip the cold calling or legwork of the old days and connect with our prospects in no time at all and is now being recognized as a route for building sales effectiveness.
 It has made it very convenient to form a connect and build a relationship.
 And if we were to go by Social Media Analytics, these are relationships that have greater chances of converting into hardcore sales.

 Explore the complete guide to Cross-selling and Up-selling to identify unexplored opportunities for your business as well as your clients' business and grow better in 2021.